Cortana (Halo): Windows digital assistant

 Microsoft developed its virtual assistant for the Windows Phone operating system under the codename "Cortana" in reference to the Halo character.
 Though other final gender-neutral names for the final product were considered, positive developer and fan response to the leaked codename led to it becoming permanent.
 Deborah Harrison, one of Cortana's 'personality designers', met with 343 Industries and added more confidence to the personality.
 "As a result of the meetings we ended up coming back and baking this into the DNA of the digital assistant speech pattern, her approach to jokes and her approach to chit chat, and we decided to dial up her sense of self possession," Harrison recalled.
-Jen Taylor provides the voice for the virtual assistant.
+Jen Taylor voiced the virtual assistant.
 Microsoft released a beta for Cortana in April 2014 with the developer release of Windows Phone 8.1.
 Microsoft also released Cortana virtual assistant on the Xbox One, Windows 10, iOS, and Android platforms.